 This also is a good time to schedule your family's eye exams for the New Year and take advantage of insurance benefits that cover exams, glasses and contact lenses.

-• Cosmetic surgery.
-If you look older than you feel, eyelid surgery can correct droopy eyelids or puffy bags under your eyes — giving you a younger appearance and, in some cases, even better vision.
+- Cosmetic surgery.
+Eyelid surgery can help improve the appearance of droopy eyelids or puffy bags under your eyes — giving you a refreshed appearance and, in some cases, better vision.
 Schedule a consultation with an eye surgeon if you're interested in learning more about cosmetic surgery.

 Spring

-• Allergy relief.
+- Allergy relief.
 Seasonal allergies can have you in a fog, with itchy eyes and a runny nose.
 Pay extra attention to what triggers your allergies so you'll know what to avoid.
-Click here for more allergy tips and visit your eye doctor if your eyes become red, watery or swollen.
+Visit your eye doctor if your eyes become red, watery or swollen.

 Time for new glasses?
-Modern styles can make you look and feel younger.
+Modern styles can make you look and feel refreshed.

 After you've upgraded your eyeglasses, consider donating your old eyewear to someone in need.
 You can change the life of someone who can't afford an eye exam or eyewear.